Pithoragarh: Government and politics

-Pithoragarh is an urban town with a Nagar Palika Parishad or Municipal Council spread over an area of 9 square km.
-It is divided into 20 wards for the sake of administration.
-It is also part of the Almora Lok Sabha Constituency, thus has BJP MP Ajay Tamta representing the city and part of the Pithoragarh Vidhan Sabha constituency, represented by INC's Mayukh Mahar.
+Pithoragarh is an urban town with a Nagar Nigam or Municipal Corporation spread over an area of 9 square km.
+It is divided into 40 wards for the sake of administration.
+It is also part of the Almora Lok Sabha Constituency, thus has BJP MP Ajay Tamta representing the city and is a part of the Pithoragarh Vidhan Sabha constituency, represented by INC's Mayukh Mahar.

 Pithoragarh town, before the creation of a Municipal Board, was administered as a Town Area by a committee consisting of 10 members and a chairman.
-The Municipality of Pithoragarh came into existence on 24 Nov 1962 and the members and the chairman of Town Area Committee became its members.
-The board was, however, dissolved on 12 Mar 1963, and the town was then administered by the District Magistrate, who was the ex-officio chairman of the board under the U.P.
+The Municipality of Pithoragarh came into existence on 24 November 1962 and the members and the chairman of Town Area Committee became its members.
+The board was, however, dissolved on 12 March 1963, and the town was then administered by the District Magistrate, who was the ex-officio chairman of the board under the U.P.
 Municipalities Act of 1916.
 There was no elected body and the affairs were supervised by an Officer-in-charge (a deputy collector) to whom the powers were delegated by the District Magistrate.

+The town become a municipal corporation in 2024.